Titles For Sale - Spring 2019

 #1503.
 (FANTASY/HORROR) Derleth, August (ed.).
 Dark of the Moon: Poems of Fantasy & the Macabre.
 Arkham House.
 1947.
 1st edition, 1st issue jacket (green titles).
 VG/VG (price-clipped).
 Selected poems by Allingham (Wm), Blake, Burns, Poe, Scott, Coleridge, et al. $75.00

 #3140.
-(POETRY/BOHEMIAN/CALIFORNIA) French, Nora May.
+(POETRY/BOHEMIAN/CALIFORNIA) French, Nora May (1880-1907).
 Poems.
 The Strange Company, San Francisco, California, 1910.
+91 pages.
 1st edition.
-A scarce (limited to 100 copies - none listed online) beautifully bound and typeset collection of poems by a tragic writer from the Bohemian colony at Carmel, California, a friend of Jack London and George Sterling.
-Strikingly bound with silver titles on the front boards and silver type on the title page.
-The author's photo is tipped in on an endpaper between the half-title and the title page, and her signature is reproduced beneath it.
+Scarce collection of poems by a tragic poetess from the Carmel, California Bohemian colony, and a close friend of Jack London and George Sterling.
+Strikingly bound in silver silk with silver titles on the front boards and silver type on the title page.
+The text of the book is printed on watermarked Italian laid paper by the Stanley-Taylor Company of San Francisco.
+The author's photo is tipped in on an endpaper between the half-title and the title page, and her signature is reproduced in facsimile beneath it.
 A member of the Carmel Arts and Crafts Club, much of her verse celebrates themes of the California coast, but also delves into the struggle to throw off social conventions and live an unencumbered creative lifestyle.
 Ms. French committed suicide in 1907, and this volume was produced by her friends as a memorial.
-Near Fine condition with minimal edge-wear.
-NOT A REPRINT
+Limited to 100 copies - none listed online.
+Conservatively graded in very good to near fine (VG-NF) condition with light water damage to the tops of the front pastedown and both endpapers, and minimal edge-wear.
+NOT A REPRINT. $200.

 #4681.
 (SCIENCE FICTION) Lem, Stanislaw.
 SOLARIS.
 Walker and Company.
 1970.
 1st English-language edition (previously published in Polish in 1961).
 Fine/NF.
 A truly exceptional copy of this intriguing book about astronauts who encounter a sentient and apparently telepathic planet.
 Made into three movies, first by Boris Nirenburg in 1968, second by Andrei Tarkovsky in 1972, and third by Steven Soderbergh in 2002. $1,600.